About Medical Immunization Compliance

 - Existing students and new students can get immunizations at one of our campus-wide immunization clinics.
 Please see the SHS calendar for the updated immunization clinic schedule and locations.
 If you would rather make an appointment to get your immunizations at SHS, Patient Connect gives you online secure access to schedule an appointment for immunizations, or you can call 617-353-3575 to schedule an appointment during business hours.

-- If you have proof of immunizations and would like to submit this information to SHS to update your records, please upload these to us in Patient Connect under Forms and Immunization Upload.
+- If you have proof of immunizations and would like to submit this information to SHS to update your records, please upload these to us in Patient Connect under Medical Clearances and Immunization Record (select the “Update” button).

 Is there a grace period?